ppfeufer/allianceauth-afat/CONTRIBUTING.md

 The following will be checked by `pre-commit` (among others):

-- No trailing whitespaces (excluded are minified js and css, .po and .mo files and external libs)
+- No trailing whitespaces (excluded are minified JS and CSS, .po and .mo files and external libs)
-- One, and only one, empty line at the end of every file (excluded are minified js and css, .po and .mo files and external libs)
+- One, and only one, empty line at the end of every file (excluded are minified JS and CSS, .po and .mo files and external libs)
 - Line ending is LF
 - Python code formatted according to black code style
-- Python code blocks in markdown files are formatted to black code style
+- Python code blocks in Markdown files are formatted to black code style
 - Code conforms with flake8
 - Code generally adheres to the editor config
 - Python code is updated to the minimal Python version